Ohio Options for Adults: Aspire and Adult Diploma Program

-Inter-Faith Community Service Initiative
+Interfaith Community Service Initiative

 Educational Opportunity Center (EOC)

-- offering academic and career advising
+- Learn about academic and career opportunities

-- providing admissions information
+- Obtain college admissions information

-- assisting with student loan defaults
+- Address student loan defaults

-The Educational Opportunity Center also provides referrals to social service and community resources.
-All services are available to participants at no cost.
+EOC also provides referrals to social services and community resources.
+All services are available to participants at no cost to them.
 The Educational Opportunity Center is funded by the U.S. Department of Education and Cuyahoga Community College.
-Call 216-987-6305 or visit http://www.tri-c.edu/trio-programs/educational-opportunity-center.html for more information.
+Call 216-987-6305 or visit tri-c.edu/eoc to learn more.

 Women in Transition (WIT)

-The Women in Transition Program is a free, non-credit course that helps adult women move their lives forward through education and training.
-Participants receive basic computer training, assistance with career exploration, financial literacy enrichment, personal development, and soft skills training.
-Upon completion, participants are equipped to continue their education, enter the workforce, understand financial aid options, and identify marketable skills and career opportunities.
+The Women in Transition program is a free noncredit course that helps adult women move their lives forward through education and training.
+Participants receive basic computer training, assistance with career exploration, financial literacy enrichment, personal development and soft skills training.
+Upon completion, participants are equipped to continue their education, enter the workforce, understand financial aid options and identify marketable skills and career opportunities.